kaisdukes/quran-neural-chunker/README.md

 To construct the treebank, we need to first perform verse chunking.
 There are several ways this could be done, but one possibility is to train a machine learning model using four sources of data:

-**Existing chunk boundaries:** The chunks implied by the existing dependency graphs in the treebank.
+**Existing chunk boundaries:** The existing division of verses implied by the dependency graphs in the treebank.

 **Reference grammar alignment:** The breakdown of verses into word groups in the reference grammar used to construct the treebank, Salih’s *al-I’rāb al-Mufassal*.
 In principle, this could be a strong choice for training the model as the treebank was initially chunked to support easier alignment and cross-referencing with this reference work.